• Skip to primary navigation

 The Progress Principle

-How to find the one thing a day
+Find the one thing a day

 Making progress on one thing a day helps you to accomplish more without feeling overwhelmed.
 True to the Progress Principle it is empowering.

-It can also be something that you really do not want to do but it still needs to be done.
-As the โ€œThe FlyLadyโ€, Marla Cilley would say: One can do almost anything for 15 minutes a day!
-Set your timer and work on it, and if you do it every day, you might be surprised at how fast it’s completed.
-Read more about the FlyLady system for homesteading here.
+It can also be something that you really do not want to do, but it still needs to be done.
+As โ€œThe FlyLady, Marla Cilley would say: One can do almost anything for 15 minutes a day!
+Set your timer and work on it; if you do it every day, you might be surprised by how quickly it’s completed.
+Read more about the FlyLady system to support homesteading here.

-During the summer on the homestead, my main focus is growing, harvesting, and preserving food.
+During the summer on the homestead, my primary focus is growing, harvesting, and preserving food.
 These tasks cannot be completed in a single day, as plants also take time to grow and ripen.
 Nature teaches us that progress is made gradually, day by day.

 I would like to share some examples from our homestead regarding growing food.
 You may find further inspiration on the topic in our article titled “Gardening for Weak, Sick, and Lazy Gardeners“.
-I am uncertain whether we fall under the category of weak or lazy gardeners, as we simply prefer to take the easy route.
+I am uncertain whether we fall under the category of weak or lazy gardeners, as we prefer to take the easy route.

-We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest update.
+We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.

 More posts you might enjoy